Chalk home page

 2. Integration Tests

-With branch deploys, you can deploy and test your changes before shipping your code to production.
+With branch deployments, you can test your changes in an isolated environment before shipping your code into production.

 Branch deployments